CVE-2013-5218

 03 // Deep Technical Analysis

-The vulnerability stems from a failure to properly sanitize user-supplied input within the DHCP Host Name field before rendering it in the wlanAccess.asp page.
-Specifically, the router's web application directly incorporates the DHCP Host Name value into the HTML output without any encoding or filtering of special characters.
+The vulnerability stems from a failure to properly sanitize user-supplied input from the DHCP Host Name option before rendering it within the wlanAccess.asp page.
+Specifically, the router's web application directly incorporates the DHCP Host Name into the HTML output without any form of input validation or output encoding.
 This allows an attacker to inject arbitrary HTML and JavaScript code.
-The root cause is a lack of input validation and output encoding on the server-side, leading to a stored XSS vulnerability.
-The wlanAccess.asp page likely uses a function to retrieve the DHCP Host Name from the DHCP configuration, and this function does not sanitize the input before displaying it in the DHCP table.
+The root cause is a lack of contextual output encoding within the web application's code, leading to the execution of malicious scripts within the user's browser when they access the DHCP table.